Mathematics and Computer Science

 “Born of [our] primitive urge to seek order in [our] world, mathematics is an ever-evolving language for the study of structure and pattern.
 Grounded in and renewed by physical reality, mathematics rises through sheer intellectual curiosity to levels of abstraction and generality where unexpected, beautiful, and often extremely useful connections and patterns emerge.
 Mathematics is the natural home of both abstract thought and the laws of nature.
 It is at once pure logic and creative art.”
 Essays in Humanistic Mathematics, Alvin White, ed, MAA, 1993

-The study of mathematics, data science, and computer science give students the needed background to understand modern, complex scientific and social issues; provides students practice and training in the use of logic and critical thought; and helps students develop sound problem-solving abilities.
-Students profit from developing these abilities, and no student should be limited in his or her aspirations due to an insufficient background in mathematics or computer science.
+The study of mathematics, data science, and computer science gives students the needed background to understand modern, complex scientific and social issues; provides students practice and training in the use of logic and critical thought; and helps students develop sound problem-solving abilities.
+Students profit from developing these abilities, and no student should be limited in their aspirations due to an insufficient background in mathematics or computer science.

 Student Recognition